AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 `bitnami@Kahl:~$ curl -sSL https://get.haskellstack.org/ | sh`

 Stack works.
 It is installed to `/usr/local/bin/stack`.

+Stack gives a warning about the PATH:

+`WARNING: '/home/ampersandadmin/.local/bin' is not on your PATH.`

+`    For best results, please add it to the beginning of PATH in your profile.`

+I ignored this warning for now.

 Then I ran `stack setup` to get Haskell running.
 That works too.
 Especially the installing of GHC takes considerable time, which passes without generating any output.
 Knowing how much is involved in that, I decided not to give up and just wait for an hour or so.